krekoster/TicTacToe/README.md

-# tic-tac-toe
+TicTacToe
-tic-tac-toe game for The_Odin_Project
+TicTacToe project  for The_Odin_Project